Silence

 “Five years have passed since then, but he’s still haunted by it.”

-“And he screams in ways that no boy should ever be able to scream.”
+“He has terrible nightmares, and screams in a way that no boy should ever be able to scream.”

 “How did he survive, Tzina?”